OpenFAST/openfast/docs/source/user/subdyn/appendixF.rst

    modes were needed to engage substructural modes excited by static and high-frequency forces.
-These modes are no longer needed and fewer modes can be retained while still achieving accurate results (see also Section :ref:`_subdyn-theory`).
+These modes are no longer needed and fewer modes can be retained while still achieving accurate results (see also :numref:`subdyn-theory`).
 With SIM enabled, all modes that are not considered by the Craig-Bampton reduction are treated quasi-statically.

 -  There is now the possibility of retaining no internal C-B modes, thus